pluralsight/guides/draft/interesting-apis/visualizing-tweets-with-pubnub-s-stream-controller-and-css3-animations/article.md

 | |— package.json
 ```

-The `config.js` file stores all the important configuration (like API keys) in this way (don't forget to use your own keys):
+The `config.js` file stores all the important configuration in this way (don't forget to use your own keys):
 ```javascript
 module.exports = {
 	twitter: {